nabbott98/duck-hunt-remake/README.md

 function - detectHit - used to see if corsshair has collided with duck when mouse is clicked function - duckFlight - used to move the ducks around the screen, random flight to be determined by function

+Schedule...
-Monday - Build environment, start loading in assets Tuesday - Finish loading in assets, collision point and click Wednesday - Game scoring and animations
+- Monday - Build environment, start loading in assets
+- Tuesday - Finish loading in assets, collision point and click
+- Wednesday - Game scoring and animations
-Thursday - Finishing touches and animations
+- Thursday - Finishing touches and animations
-Friday - Presentation Day!
+- Friday - Presentation Day!